Return to top

 🥘 Ingredients

-This easy pancake recipe with almond milk requires pantry staples found at your local grocery store.
-Find the full recipe with nutritional information in the recipe card below.
+These pancakes made with almond milk require only pantry staples found at your local grocery store.

 Let Pancake Batter Rest: Let the batter rest for 10 minutes.
 This allows the baking powder to work its magic.

-Cook Pancakes: Heat a large nonstick skillet over medium heat.
-Pour 1/4 cup of batter into the skillet and cook until small bubbles appear.
+Cook Pancakes: Heat a large non-stick skillet over medium heat.
+Pour batter by 1/4 cup-fulls and cook until small bubbles appear.
 The bottoms should be golden brown.

-Flip Pancakes: Flip and cook for 3 to 4 more minutes, until the cakes are cooked through.
+Flip Pancakes: Flip the pancakes and cook for 3 to 4 more minutes, until the cakes are cooked through.
 Repeat until all the batter is gone.

 Serve: Serve these easy almond milk pancakes with your favorite toppings!